Critical sets of random smooth functions on compact manifolds: A Kac-Rice type formula

 is surjective so the Gaussian random vector $\nabla^2_\bp \bu$ is nondegenerate.
 A simple application of the co-area formula shows that the integral $I_\bp$ in (\ref{eq: KR}) can be expressed as a conditional expectation

 Observing that

 we deduce that

-The last equality is very similar to the main conclusion of the Expectation Metatheorem, \cite[Thm.
+The last equality is the main conclusion of the Expectation Metatheorem, \cite[Thm.
 11.2.1]{AT} or the expectation formula in \cite[Thm.
 6.2]{AzWs}.
 We can simplify the equality (\ref{eq: KR2.5}) even more by taking full advantage of the Gaussian nature of the various random variables involved in this equality.

 The covariance form of the pair of random variables $\nabla^2_\bp \bu$ and $d\bu(p)$ is the bilinear map

 Using the natural inner products on $\eS(T_\bp M)$ and $T_\bp M$ defined by $g_\bp$ we can regard the covariance form as a linear operator